bradenjonsson00/Chess/README.md

 6. Compile: &nbsp; javac *.java
 7. Run: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; java Chess.java

-Movement
+## Movement

----
-Moving one north is xInt-1.
+Moving one space north is xInt-1.
-Moving one south is xInt+1.
+Moving one space south is xInt+1.
-Moving one east is yInt+1.
+Moving one space east is yInt+1.
-Moving one west is xInt-1.
+Moving one space west is xInt-1.

 Thus the board matrix can be represented like this:
 00 01 02 03 04 05 06 07